 I like what Tim Riley said (from his book Hard Rain):

 The records shapeliness comes from the way romantic moods shift between celebrations (“To Be Alone With You”, which he wrote for Jerry Lewis, and “Tonight I’m Staying Here With You,” the record’s closer), entreaties (“Lay, Lady, Lay,” “Tell Me That It Isn’t True”), and morning-afterthoughts (“I Threw It All Away,” “One More Night”).

 Dylan, however, never liked it much.
 He said, “I was trying to grasp for something that would lead me on to where I thought I should be, and it didn’t go nowhere – it just went down, down, down.”
 (Behind the Shades)

-Here’s is the original Rolling Stone review, fun it read after all these years.
+Here’s is the original Rolling Stone review, fun it to read after all these years.
 Rolling Stone Review.

-Fans of Nashville Skyline probably want to pick up a copy of volume 15 of The Bootleg Series, which contains several outtakes.
+Fans of Nashville Skyline probably want to pick up a copy of volume 15 of The Bootleg Series, which contains several Skyline outtakes.

 Dylan performance on the Johnny Cash show.

 One Too Many Mornings (my favorite) with producer Bob Johnston interview.